suhabb/covid-ui/README.md

 ## Getting Started with Covid UI

-This Covid ui is compsed of three tabs:
+This Covid ui is composed of three tabs:
   - Vaccination
   - Testing
   - Report